-- Processor speed - Screen brightness - System Sleep Mode - System Hibernation Mode - Display power off period - Hard Disk Drive power off period - How often and for how long you use the Hard Disk Drive and external disk drives, for example, optical disc. - How much charge the battery contained to begin with. - How you use optional devices, such as a USB device, to which the battery supplies power. - Whether you enable Sleep Mode, which can conserve battery power if you are frequently turning the computer off and on. - Where you store your programs and data. - Whether you close the display panel when you are not using the keyboard closing the display saves power. - The environmental temperature operating time decreases at low temperatures. - The condition of the battery terminals you should always ensure the terminals stay clean by wiping them with a clean dry cloth before installing the battery pack. - Whether you enable Sleep and Charge function.
+- Processor speed - Screen brightness - System Sleep Mode - System Hibernation Mode - Display power off period - Hard Disk Drive power off period - How often and for how long you use the Hard Disk Drive and external disk drives, for example, optical disc. - How much charge the battery contained to begin with. - How you use optional devices, such as a USB device, to which the battery supplies power. - Whether you enable Sleep Mode, which can conserve battery power if you are frequently turning the computer off and on. - Where you store your programs and data. - Whether you close the display panel when you are not using the keyboard - closing the display saves power. - The environmental temperature operating time decreases at low temperatures. - Whether you enable Sleep and Charge function.